Richard Gere

 Richard Gere's first serious role (Looking for Mr. Goodbar)

-The following year Gere played his first major film role in Terrence Malick’s Days of Heaven.
-The film collected many awards, including the Oscar for best cinematography and the Cannes Film Festival Award for Best Director but then the wide audience didn’t perceive Gere as a star of the first magnitude.
+The following year, Gere landed his first major role in Terrence Malick's Days of Heaven.
+The film won numerous awards, including the Oscar for Best Cinematography and the Cannes Film Festival Award for Best Director, but audiences didn't yet see Gere as a major star.

 A shot from the Days of Heaven